 The events in your story do not have to be presented in chronological order.
 Flashbacks are a useful device, perhaps starting in the present and returning to events in the past.

-The story side of your writing presents the emotional, attitudinal and perspective changes, which take place in the character(s) as a result of the events.
+The story side of your writing may include the emotional, attitudinal and perspective changes, which take place in the character(s) as a result of the plot events.

 ARE YOU STUCK?